-In this respect, we would note with concern that there has been no detailed response to the issues in our earlier representation, and that the Consultation Statement associated with the Submission Version does not reflect the requirement set out in the Regulations.
+Our June 2017 representation, noted with concern that there has been no detailed response to the issues in our earlier representation, and that the Consultation Statement associated with the May 2017 Submission Version did not reflect the requirement set out in the Regulations.
 Regulation 15(2) The Neighbourhood Planning (General) Regulations 2012 requires that a consultation statement should contain:

-- a) Contains details of the persons and bodies who were consulted about the proposed neighbourhood development plan; - b) Explains how they were consulted: - c) Summarises the main issues and concerns raised by the persons consulted; and - d) Describes how these issues and concerns have been considered and, where relevant, addressed in the proposed neighbourhood development plan.
+- a) Contains details of the persons and bodies who were consulted about the proposed neighbourhood development plan; - b) Explains how they were consulted; - c) Summarises the main issues and concerns raised by the persons consulted; and - d) Describes how these issues and concerns have been considered and, where relevant, addressed in the proposed neighbourhood development plan.

-Notably, the Consultation Statement contains no information in relation to requirements c) and d).
+Notably, the Consultation Statement did not contain information in relation to requirements c) and d).
 Instead a table is presented that identifies 'Proposed Editoral Mistakes' as opposed to identifying the main issues and concerns raised by respondents, describing how these have been considered and addressed where relevant.
-As a result, there is no ability to reflect on issues and concerns raised by other parties, or to understand why the NDP group have not reflected any of the comments which we made previously.
-This greatly undermines the robustness of the consultation process, and raises a concern that the short time frame between close of publication on the Pre-Submission Version (7th March 2017) and publication of the Submission Version (19th

-May 2017) did not allow sufficient time for a detailed and robust assessment of the draft NDP and the representations made.
+As a result, there was no ability to reflect on issues and concerns raised by other parties, or to understand why the NDP group have not reflected any of the comments which we made previously.
+This greatly undermined the robustness of the consultation process, and raised a concern that the short time frame between close of publication on the Pre-Submission Version (7th March 2017) and publication of the Submission Version (19th May 2017) did not allow sufficient time for a detailed and robust assessment of the draft NDP and the representations made.